thedataquarry/rustinpieces/python/intro/README.md

 - Protocols
 - Enumerate
 - Zip
-- First-class functions
+- Tuple unpacking and indexing
 - Anonymous functions
 - Single-line if statements
 - List comprehensions

 We start with defining a simple data structure, `Person`, that has a name and an age.
-We then define a list of `Person` objects, and use the above constructs to illustrate how to use them.
+We then define a list of `Person` objects, and use the above constructs to illustrate how to work with them.
 See the file `main.py` for implementation details.

 ## Inputs